Tatanka (wrestler): Feud with MNM (2005−2006)

 On August 1, 2005, Chavis returned to Raw as a face once again which was intended to be a special one-time appearance to face Eugene in the "Eugene Invitational", a three-minute match with Kurt Angle's Olympic gold medal on the line.
 Tatanka lost the match when Angle attacked Eugene with 27 seconds remaining, causing a disqualification.

 Chavis returned to a full-time schedule for WWE at the tail end of 2005, debuting at a December 27 house show, teaming with Shelton Benjamin in a win over Carlito and Jonathan Coachman.
 He returned to television in the Royal Rumble match at the January 2006 event, where he was eliminated by Joey Mercury and Johnny Nitro.
 The next month he began appearing on Velocity before being moved full-time to the SmackDown! brand.

-As a face, Chavis teamed with Matt Hardy to defeat MNM, the then-Tag Team Champions, in a non-title match at No Way Out.
+As a face, Chavis teamed with Matt Hardy to defeat MNM, the then-WWE Tag Team Champions, in a non-title match at No Way Out on February 19.
 They were granted a title shot on the next edition of SmackDown!, but lost.
 On the April 28 SmackDown! a vignette played announcing that "a new warrior would soon be forged in Tatanka".
 Over the next three weeks footage aired of Tatanka being (legitimately) adopted into the Oglala Sioux Tribe (Lakota).
 When he returned to wrestling Tatanka defeated Simon Dean with his new finisher, "Wakinyan" (from the Lakota word for "Thunder").